 Integrated Studies with an Emphasis in Music

-A degree with dual emphases, one of which is music and a second in another academic area of the student’s choice.
+A degree with dual emphases, one in music and a second in another academic area of the student’s choice.

 Minor